Traveling China: What to know before visiting — By Riley Bennett

 1. The ‘Spa Club’ experience — I’m sure this isn’t unique to just china, but it was a first for me.
 They were all around in Guangzhou.
 You basically pay the price for a massage, but that gets you 24hours access to the whole facility like pool, sauna, lounge, food and more.
 Just search ‘Spa Club’ and read to reviews to see what’s included & prices.
 We went to one called No.9 Spa Club – Google it and go:)

-2. Guangzhou: For example, No.9 Spa Club in Guangzhou had the biggest pool/sauna/steam/coldplunge area I’ve ever seen, plus a movie theatre, buffet, sleeping area, games area (arcade, billiards, pingpong), a small gym with weights, Private movie rooms, and private business rooms, all that included in your massage price of around 500cny/75USD … and even an attached restaurant and hotel for extra.
+In Guangzhou, No.9 Spa Club had the biggest pool/sauna/steam/coldplunge area I’ve ever seen, plus a movie theatre, buffet, sleeping area, games area (arcade, billiards, pingpong), a small gym with weights, Private movie rooms, and private business rooms, all that included in your massage price of around 500cny/75USD … and even an attached restaurant and hotel for extra.
 We slept in the free sleeping area which is Iike a big dark and quiet area with a hundred Lay-flat Lay-Z-Boys with personal TVs attached, and they give you a comforter to sleep or just chill as long as you want.

 3. Tower view — as I always recommend when visiting a new city, is to go up the tallest tower on the first or second day to get a scope of the city.
 In Guangzhou, we went up the Canton tower, called ‘Guangzhou tower’ by locals.
 There’s even a ride at the top, but it was too windy so the outside stuff was closed.
 But still a great view and great photos.
 A always, for sunset would be idea, but expect long lines.
 There’s also IFC Tower that has a sky bar,